Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 However, cooking your pizza with parchment paper at any temperature above 450F will burn!

-You can use parchment paper in the pizza oven at 450F until the pizza is halfway cooked.
+For perfect pizzas, you can use parchment paper in the pizza oven at 450F until the pizza is halfway cooked.
 Then remove the parchment paper and increase the temperature.

 Can You Use Parchment Paper in the Ooni Pizza Oven?